vdutts7/ee16b-ai-chat/README.md

 <!-- ABOUT -->
 ## About

-Trained on [main course website](https://eecs16b.org/) • UC Berkeley • EE16B: Designing Information Devices and Systems II • Spring 2023
+Trained on [official course website](https://eecs16b.org/) • UC Berkeley • EE16B: Designing Information Devices and Systems II • Spring 2023

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-### How to Build (macOS, adjust accordingly for Windows / Linux)
+## How to Build (macOS, adjust accordingly for Windows / Linux)

+### Initial setup

 Clone this repo & install packages using pnpm